wp-plugins/rocket-wp-mobile/readme.txt

 = Features =

 * Custom Menus/Navigation - Fully compatible with WordPress custom menus.
 Use an exisitng menu or assign newly created menu for your mobile theme.
+* Set a custom homepage for mobile visitors or by default use WordPress reading options
 * Change mobile theme Logo
-* Change mobile homepage Subtitle text
+* Change mobile theme homepage Subtitle text
 * Can change themes or create new mobile theme easily.
 * Can Enable/Disable mobile mode.
 * Can change theme footer text